 Product feed management and data syndication has never been easier.
 Built with the business user in mind, Productsup excels in usability and innovation.

-If you’ve ever been involved in paid search, you’ve likely already heard the craze about Google expanded text ads (ETAs) on AdWords.
-If you haven’t heard of them, you might be wondering why their launch was such a big deal?
-Well, it’s because it was the biggest change Google had made to AdWords in..wait for it… 15 years!
+If you’ve ever been involved in paid search, you’ve likely already heard the craze about Google expanded text ads (ETAs) on AdWords (or, as it’s known now, Google Ads.
+Don’t worry, it’s the same thing; it just has a new name).
+If you haven’t heard of them, you might be wondering, why was their launch such a big deal?
+Well, it’s because this was Adwords’ biggest change in… wait for it… 15 years!

 The aim of this article is to examine or re-examine expanded text ads through a 360-degree lens.
 We’ll look at how they differ from standard text ads and the results that have been recorded so far.